 - 1 1/4" wood screws

-The total cost of the materials for one rack comes in at a little under $90 as per my local prices for lumber.
+The total cost of the materials for one rack comes in at a little under $90 as per my local prices for lumber at the time of construction.
 The eight Iris boxes will cost you $120.
 This brings the total cost for one rack, including heat, to a little over $200.
 That's less than $30 per cage.